 B2B social media is more about education and entertainment rather than selling.
 It is about building thought leadership than creating just another blog.
 It is about resolving your buyers’ questions and concerns than hawking your own wares.

 And, if you are still wondering why your business explainer videos are not working well on your social media channels, the simple answer is that there is a huge mismatch in what B2B marketers post on social media v/s what consumers actually want to see there.
 The Sprout Social Index of 2018 clearly elucidates this fact with the help of the following statistics: 59% people prefer posts that teach something, 56% people prefer posts that entertain and 49% people prefer posts that inspire.
 However, sadly, most B2B marketers overuse and abuse social media to mash it up with too technical and salesy explainer videos that cut no ice with the target audience.

-So, the gist is that each time you post on social media, you need to display a clear brand personality.
+So, the gist is that each time you post on social media, you need to display a clear brand personality—which is why you need a social media explainer video.
 This personality should be derived from what your target audience is looking for.
 This means it should consider things like the kind of language they use, the content they enjoy, and other factors that help you connect to the community you’re trying to engage.
 For a B2B brand, this typically means remaining professional but still allowing yourself to appear fun, friendly, and conversational.

 Here’s an example of how Dropbox decided to be friendly and conversational in their video marketing approach on social media:

 Another B2B brand that has aced its social media game is Hubspot!
 And, they realized it way back in 2010 that in a rapidly advancing age of digital marketing, entertaining and engaging content will rule the ballgame of inbound lead generation!
 Let’s watch what Captain Inbound had to say on this: